 Please see accompanying documents in Related Documents Below

 Read through the Grammar Guide and make notes, adding your own examples to the examples given.
 Most of the things included in this booklet are very basic and you will have studied things like this at GCSE and even in your KS3 SPaG lessons.
 An understanding of basic grammatical functions is an essential foundation to English Language study.
 Thing of this booklet as a stepping stone to more exciting and interesting things!

 2. Corpus Linguistics: Data Investigation Task

 ‘Corpus’ linguistics is just a fancy way of saying ‘small parts of different texts’.
 Look at the handout, where there are clear instructions to source your own data and carry out your own investigations.

 This task prepares you well for component 1, section A, which is all about analysing texts and explaining what effects the writer(s) have achieved and how they have achieved them.
 Additionally, when you do a language investigation for your coursework with Mrs Smith in your first year, you will be procuring your own data and independently leading your own study!

 3. Language and Gender: The deficit experiment

 Many aspects of English Language align more closely with social sciences than with arts & humanities.
-Towards the end of your first year, you will study Language and Gender with Miss Flanagan.
+Towards the end of your first year, you will study Language and Gender with Miss McHarron.
 Studying this module will explore questions such as: do men and women really speak differently?
 How does everyday use of language oppress, disenfranchise or empower different social groups?
 Is language simply a consequence of gender stereotypes and misogyny or are gender stereotypes and misogyny enforced and policed by language?
 Does the gendered language on doors to public toilets matter?
 Has the political correctness movement gone too far?

 Follow the instructions on your handout to carry out your own social science study and make your own conclusions.